Skip to content

 Sourced: Flickr, Faber Books

-Throughout Paul Muldoon’s literary career, he has been treasured within the literary community and has received many awards.
+Throughout Paul Muldoon’s literary career, he has been treasured within the scholarly community and has received many awards.
 Muldoon was first awarded the 1990 Guggenheim Fellowship.
 Following this, he was awarded the 1992 Geoffrey Faber Memorial Prize for his collection ‘Madoc: A Mystery’, the 1994 T.S.
 Eliot Prize for his collection ‘The Annals of Chile’, and the 1997 Irish Times Irish Literature Prize for Poetry for his ‘New Selected Poems 1968-1994’.
 Following these, his collection ‘Moy Sand and Gravel’ was shortlisted for the 2002 T.S.
-Eliot Prize, won the 2003 Griffin Poetry Prize and the 2003 Pulitzer Prize for Poetry.
+Eliot Prize and won the 2003 Griffin Poetry Prize and the 2003 Pulitzer Prize for Poetry.

 Following his awards for ‘Moy Sand and Gravel’, Muldoon was awarded the American Ireland Fund Literary Award, the Aspen Prize for Poetry and the Shakespeare Prize, all in 2004.
-Later, in 2009 he was awarded the John William Corrington Award for Literary Excellence and in 2017 the Queen’s Gold Medal for Poetry.
+Later, in 2009, he was awarded the John William Corrington Award for Literary Excellence and, in 2017, the Queen’s Gold Medal for Poetry.

 Along with all of these prestigious awards Paul Muldoon received for his poetry, he has also received honours from prestigious universities across the world:

-• He was employed as a Professor of Poetry at Oxford University, in England, from 1999 to 2004.
+• He was employed as a Professor of Poetry at Oxford University in England from 1999 to 2004.
 Here, he was also made an Honourary Fellow of Hertford College

 • From the American Academy of Arts and Sciences in Cambridge, Massachusetts, and the Royal Society of Literature in England, he was offered prestigious fellowships